-The collaborative model of Creative Mentoring is an approach to working with children and young people who are struggling to engage in education, at risk of exclusion or social isolation.
-When a child is disengaged, resistant to support, and professionals are struggling to improve the situation, a Creative Mentor can be commissioned to work with the child or young person one-to-one.
+The collaborative model is an approach to working with children and young people who are struggling to engage in education, at risk of exclusion or social isolation.
+When a child is disengaged, resistant to support, and professionals are struggling to improve the situation, a Creative Mentor can be commissioned to work with the child or young person one to one.